-- 13.01 Divine Word College Staff

-- 13.02 Categories of Employees

-- 13.03 Full-Time and Part-Time Employees

-- 13.04 SVD Staff

-- 13.04.01 Employment Preferences

-- 13.04.02 SVD Staff Practices

-- 13.05 Hiring Procedure

-- 13.06 Wage Levels

-- 13.07 Orientation for New Employees

-- 13.08 Work Schedule and Overtime

-- 13.09 Time Clock

-- 13.10 Absence/Lateness

-- 13.11 Dress Code/Personal Appearance

-- 13.12 Location Log

-- 13.13 Visitors

-- 13.14 Annual Employee Performance Appraisals 13.14.01 Procedure

-- 13.15 Seniority

-- 13.15.01 Service Credited

-- 13.15.02 Layoffs

-- 13.15.03 Recall Procedures

-- 13.16 Leaving the Employment of Divine Word College

-- 13.16.01 Resignation

-- 13.16.02 Dismissal

-- 13.16.03 Exit Interviews

-- 13.16.04 Termination Allowance

-- 13.17 Discipline Procedures

-- 13.17.01 Progressive Discipline

-- 13.17.02 Verbal Reprimand

-- 13.17.03 Written Reprimand

-- 13.17.04 Further Actions

-- 13.17.05 Considerations Regarding Implementing Discipline

-- 13.18 Grievance Procedures

-- 13.18.01 Informal Level

-- 13.18.02 Formal Level I Written Statement

-- 13.18.03 Formal Level II Written Statement to the President

-- 13.18.04 Time Limitations

-- 13.18.05 Federal and State Regulations

-- 13.19 Holidays/Special Days

-- 13.20 Vacation

-- 13.20.01 Vacation Schedule
+13.01 Divine Wo ord College Staff

+s of Employees

+and Part-Time Employees

+13.04 SVD Staff

+Employment Preferences

+SVD Staff Practices

+Hiring Pro

+Wage Lev

+on for New Employees

+edule and Overtime

+Time Cloc

+Absence/I

+e/Personal Appearance

+Location L .og

+Visitors

+13.14 nployee Performance Appraisals

+Procedure

+13.15 Seniority

+Service Credited

+13.15.02

+Recall Procedures

+13.16 ne Employment of Divine Word College

+Resignation

+Dismissal

+Exit Interviews

+Termination Allowance

+13.17 - Procedures

+Progressive Discipline

+Verbal Reprimand

+Written Reprimand

+Further Actions

+Considerations Regarding Implementing Discipline

+13.18 Procedures

+Informal Level

+Formal Level I - Written Statement

+Formal Level II - Written Statement to the President

+Time Limitations

+Federal and State Regulations

+• Special Days

+13.20 Vacation

+13.20.01 Vacation Schedule

 - 13.20.02 Using Vacation and Paid Time Off (PTO)

-13.20.03 Absenteeism
+- 13.20.03 Absenteeism

 - 13.21 Seminars/Workshops

 - 13.22 Paid Leave of Absence for Professional Development

 - 13.23 Personal Leave

 - 13.24 Expense Policy

-icies, practices and benefits described in this chapter apply to salaried ge-earning employees working in service, administrative and formation the College.
-Contract employees, including instructional faculty and ormation personnel, are not included here. refer to Chapter 6 - Policies for Faculty and Staff, for policies that apply nployees.
-WORD COLLEGE STAFF Staff includes maintenance, housekeeping and food service employees. word college staff Staff includes maintenance, housekeeping and food service employees.
-Staff includes maintenance, housekeeping and food service employees. · strative staff includes non-faculty employees working in the External offices accountable to the President; in Academic offices and the Library cable to the Vice President for Academic Affairs; and in the Admissions accountable to the Vice President for Admissions. ion staff includes employees working in the various components of the on and Student Life programs.
-The Vice President for Formation s their work.
-DRIES OF EMPLOYEES Labor Standards Act (FLSA) is a federal law, administered by the U.S. nent of Labor, which specifies wage and overtime requirements for ees considered to be non-exempt from its provisions.
-Employees who covered by the law, as determined by the type of work they perform their salary level, are considered to be exempt from its provisions. ent with the FLSA, Divine Word College has two classifications of ees.
-These classifications determine how hours of work are recorded npensated.
-Some benefits at the College also vary according to whether on is classified as exempt or non-exempt. e n es.
-These classifications determine how hours of work are recorded pensated.
-Some benefits at the College also vary according to whether
+CHAPTER 13: STAFF SPECIFIC POLICIES, PRACTICES, AND BENEFITS Appd.
+2020.05.22 The policies, practices and benefits described in this chapter apply to salaried and wage-earning employees working in service, administrative and formation units of the College.
+Contract employees, including instructional faculty and some formation personnel, are not included here.
+Please refer to Chapter 6 - Policies for Faculty and Staff, for policies that apply to all employees.
+13.01 DIVINE WORD COLLEGE STAFF Service Staff includes maintenance, housekeeping and food service employees.
+They are accountable to the Vice President for Operations and Finance.
+Administrative staff includes non-faculty employees working in the External Affairs offices accountable to the President; in Academic offices and the Library accountable to the Vice President for Academic Affairs; and in the Admissions offices accountable to the Vice President for Admissions.
+Formation staff includes employees working in the various components of the Formation and Student Life programs.
+The Vice President for Formation oversees their work.
+13.02 CATEGORIES OF EMPLOYEES The Fair Labor Standards Act (FLSA) is a federal law, administered by the U.S. Department of Labor, which specifies wage and overtime requirements for employees considered to be non-exempt from its provisions.
+Employees who are not covered by the law, as determined by the type of work they perform and/or their salary level, are considered to be exempt from its provisions.
+Consistent with the FLSA, Divine Word College has two classifications of employees.
+These classifications determine how hours of work are recorded and compensated.
+Some benefits at the College also vary according to whether a position is classified as exempt or non-exempt. • Exempt employees: Exempt employees are paid on a salary basis and do not receive payment for overtime. • Non-exempt employees: Non-exempt employees are eligible for overtime pay for hours worked in excess of 40 hours per workweek, and must